tinymce/tinymce-docs/CONTRIBUTING.md

 ### Keep it simple

 Use short, simple words where possible.
-Use formal language, do not use: slang, acronyms, initialisms, abbreviations, and [ambiguous contractions (such as _there'd_, or _it'll_)](https://docs.microsoft.com/en-us/style-guide/word-choice/use-contractions).
+Use formal language.
+Do not use: slang, acronyms, initialisms, abbreviations, and [ambiguous contractions (such as _there'd_, or _it'll_)](https://docs.microsoft.com/en-us/style-guide/word-choice/use-contractions).